NemoMail Anonymous Email Address$9.00 – $69.00

 NemoMail is an anonymous and optionally encrypted email service over Lokinet that hides your real IP address from email headers.
 When you must be anonymous for sending and receiving emails, NemoMail can help you accomplish anonymity with these features:

 1. Anonymous purchase and renewal with cryptocurrencies

 3. Encryption of inbound emails with your PGP public key (optional)

-4. Sending and retrieving email anonymously over Lokinet via SMTP, IMAP4 & POP3.
+4. Sending and retrieving email anonymously over the onion routed Lokinet via SMTP, IMAP4 & POP3.

 6. Normal business-sounding email domain names

 – SMTP (587), IMAP4 (143) and POP3 (110) are open to Lokinet

 – NO email access from clearnet (=the regular Internet) to make sure you don’t accidentally reveal your IP address

 – Up to 3 GB of storage on the server per user